 PointsBet takes it one step further.

-Consider the fixed odds for a basketball game.
-Maybe the New York Knicks are playing the Chicago Bulls with a total of 200 and a spread of Bulls -1.
-With fixed odds betting, you bet over 200 or under 200 and Bulls -1 or Knicks +1.
-Those are your options on that game for the side and total.
+Let’s consider the fixed odds “spread” for a football game.
+Maybe the New York Giants are playing the Dallas Cowboys with a total of 45 and a spread of Cowboys -3.
+With fixed odds betting, you bet over 45 or under 45 and Cowboys -3 or Giants +3.
+Those are your options on that game for a fixed odds bet on the side or total.

-With spread betting, the total of 200 and the line of -1 are a starting point at PointsBet.
-If you decide to go with the spread betting/PointsBetting option, you will still bet against the total of 200 or the line of -1, but your payout increases with each point above that line the game finishes.
+With spread betting aka PointsBetting, the total of 45 and the line of -3 are only a starting point for your bet.
+If you decide to go with the spread betting/PointsBetting option, you will still bet against the total of 45 or the line of -3, but your payout increases with each point above that line the game finishes.

 Spread betting at PointsBet is a question of confidence.
 How badly do you think the line is off?
 How confident are you that you can pick the right side of a side or total?

 PointsBetting is all about risk and reward.
 You are taking a much bigger risk with your bet, but you have the opportunity at a much greater reward.
 All spread betting wagers have a cap on the high end and the low end, so you can only win a certain amount or lose a certain amount.

 You can also set your own thresholds with spread betting using something called a Withheld Level.
 If you want your maximum win or maximum loss to be 20x your bet amount, you are able to do that.
 It does limit your winning potential, but it also limits how much you can lose on a game and it is entirely up to you.

 PointsBet is available in Colorado, Illinois, Indiana, Iowa, Kansas, Louisiana, Michigan, New Jersey, New York, Pennsylvania, West Virginia and Virginia and you can take advantage of the spread betting option in all three of those states.